John Ferrugia: Professional career

-Ferrugia's 2008 Peabody award-winning investigation into the deaths of several children in Denver lead to a statewide review of child welfare programs and restructuring of Denver's Department of Human Services to better protect children at risk.
+Ferrugia's was awarded a third Peabody for an investigation into the deaths of several children in Denver that lead to a statewide review of child welfare programs and restructuring of Denver's Department of Human Services to better protect children at risk.
 The investigative reports prompted Colorado's governor to appoint a child welfare committee that recommended sweeping changes in the state system including a new case worker academy where all county caseworkers are now trained to make sure all are accountable for their actions.
 The state also established the State Office of the Child Protection Ombudsman as an independent third party to investigate complaints.

 Ferrugia's two-year investigation into deaths at the Colorado Mental Health Institute at Pueblo in 2010 prompted an outside third-party review of the forensic unit where patients died, the resignation of the hospital's director, and a criminal grand jury investigation.
 He and the team (Producers Arthur Kane and Tom Burke, and photojournalist Jason Foster) earned a 2011 national Edward R. Murrow Award for the series.
 The grand jury found the staff responsible for the death of a patient who was restrained face-down and suffocated.
 As a result of the death brought to light by the investigation, the Director of the Colorado Department of Human Services has banned the used of prone (face down) restraint in all CDHS funded facilities in Colorado and all contractors that receive public funding.
 The reports caused the resignation of the hospital's long time director; prompted major changes in state policies for dealing with the mentally ill in Colorado; and prompted the state legislature to add funding for 50 additional staff at the state's largest mental health facility.

 In early 2016 Ferrugia moved to Rocky Mountain PBS in Denver to head an investigative team as anchor and managing editor.